drageset/TomaTimeTrack/README.md

 # TomaTimeTrack
 A Pomodoro Techinque timer app for privacy minded people that tracks, stores and visualises your productivity data locally without associating it with your name or a user account.
 If at any point this app sends data off your device, it is with your consent, anonymous, and only used in agregate data accessible to you the users.

+## Technologies
+We use Java with JavaFX for GUI and SQLite for local data storage.

 ### Status:
 Pre-realease development, not yet implementing Data-, API- or Gamification features.